Dexilant, 30 mg 28 pcs.

 Frequency unknown:

-The safety profile in adolescents aged 12 years and older is the same as in adults.
+The safety profile in adolescents over 12 years of age is the same as in adults.

-The safety and efficacy profile of Dexilant® for children under 12 years of age has not been established due to lack of data.
+The safety and effectiveness profile of Dexilant® for children under 12 years of age has not been established due to lack of data.

 Overdose